TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Evaluation

-\paragraph{Testbed and Baselines.} All experiments run on GPU clusters configured to mirror current large-scale LLM serving deployments.
-Our primary testbed consists of nodes with eight NVIDIA H800 GPUs (80 GB HBM each), eight 200 Gbps RoCE NICs, and dual-socket Intel Xeon Platinum 8468V CPUs.
-Within a node, GPUs are connected by NVLink, while NICs attach via a hierarchical PCIe topology spanning NUMA domains.
-This combination of NVLink, PCIe, and multi-rail RDMA yields exactly the heterogeneous fabric that \projectname is designed to orchestrate.
-For portability experiments, we additionally evaluate \projectname on MNNVL clusters, Ascend clusters with UB/HIXL fabrics, and hosts with high-performance NVMe SSDs accessed via \texttt{io\_uring}.
+We evaluate \projectname across diverse, production-representative GPU clusters to verify its capability in securing latency SLOs for agentic workloads, masking hardware churn, and providing uniform performance across fragmented fabrics.

+\paragraph{Testbed and Baselines.} Our evaluation is conducted on a heterogeneous fleet mirroring large-scale industrial deployments: \begin{itemize} \item \textbf{H800:} Two nodes, each equipped with $8\times$ NVIDIA H800 GPUs and $8\times$ 200~Gbps RoCE NICs. \item \textbf{H20:} Four nodes, each equipped with $8\times$ NVIDIA H20 GPUs and $4\times$ 400~Gbps RoCE NICs. \item \textbf{Others:} To evaluate portability across fragmented hardware, we include NVIDIA GB200 NVL72 clusters and Ascend clusters with UB/HIXL fabrics. \end{itemize}

-Unless otherwise noted, we compare \projectname against three P2P engines: Mooncake Transfer Engine (\textbf{TE})~\cite{qin2025mooncake}, our production predecessor; \textbf{NIXL}~\cite{nixl2025}, NVIDIA's UCX-based cross-NIC transfer framework; and \textbf{UCCL-P2P}~\cite{uccl_transport}, the P2P backend in the UCCL communication framework.
+Unless otherwise noted, we compare \projectname against three production-level P2P engines: Mooncake TE (\textbf{TE})~\cite{qin2025mooncake}, our production predecessor; \textbf{NIXL}~\cite{nixl2025}, NVIDIA's UCX-based cross-NIC transfer framework; and \textbf{UCCL-P2P}~\cite{uccl_transport}, the P2P backend in the UCCL communication framework.
 All engines run on the same hardware and RDMA configuration.
-Mooncake TE and UCCL-P2P are configured with their recommended multi-rail setups (uniform striping or per-region NIC pinning), while NIXL uses its default UCX policy, which selects a small set of best NICs based on static transport properties.
+Mooncake TE and UCCL-P2P are configured with their recommended multi-rail setups (uniform striping or per-region NIC pinning), while NIXL uses its default UCX policy, which selects two best NICs based on static transport properties.